SatelliteWP/rocket-nginx/README.md

 ```
 This will generate the `default.conf` configuration that can be included for all websites.
 If you need to alter the default configuration, you can edit the ini file and add another section at the bottom of the file.

-Then, in your configuration file, you must [include](https://nginx.org/en/docs/ngx_core_module.html#include) the configuration.
+Then, in your Nginx configuration file, you must [include](https://nginx.org/en/docs/ngx_core_module.html#include) the generated configuration.
 If your websites configurations are in `/etc/nginx/sites-available`, you need to alter your configuration:

 ```
 server {